seemaullal/bechdel-test/README.md

 ## Instructions

 To see if your favorite movie passes the Bechdel Test:
- 1. Copy your favorite movie script
- 2. Paste it into the Bechdelerator
- 3. Type in the title of the movie
+ 1. Select the movie from the drop down list
- 4. Click Tomato Analysis or Split Analysis to see the Bechdelerator's Analysis.
+ 2. Click Bechdelerate to see the Bechdelerator's Analysis.
-Tomato Analysis uses Rotten Tomatoes' API to identify major characters, while Split Analysis attempts to identify them through the Bechderator algorithm.
- 5. The D3 focal graph created reflects communication between characters.
+ 3. The D3 focal graph created reflects communication between characters.
 Pink nodes are female, blue nodes are male, the lines connecting them are lines shared between them.
 To identify a particular character, hover over a node.

 ### Roadmap